 How can I schedule an appointment?

-How can you help with behavior problems over the phone?
+How can you help with behavior problems over the phone or on video chat?

 This is where my years of education, investigative experience and communication skills come into play.
 When working with a client remotely via phone or video chat, it is my job to ask a series of questions meant to gather specific information.
 Based on your responses, I am able to get a clear picture of not only the behavior problem, but how you live with and interact with your dog.
 From there a tailored training program is designed and implemented.
 As with in-home training programs, each follow up remote session is designed as a building block for success.

 Do you train our dog for us?

 No. I design a training program based on the behavior and training needs of each dog and owner.
 I then instruct and guide you to train your dog.
 It has always been my opinion that the relationship you build by working with your own dog is a foundation for a beneficial lifelong partnership and mutual understanding.

 Will you board our dog to train him?

 Is my dog too old to train?